Guidance on coronavirus testing, including who is eligible for a test and how to get tested.

 Register a home test kit

-Once you’ve received a coronavirus home test kit, you must register it so that we can send your results to you.
+Once you’ve taken your sample, you must register it via the link below so that we can send your results to you:

 If you are about to go to hospital

 You may need to get tested if you’re due to have surgery or a procedure.

 The hospital will arrange this for you.
 Contact your hospital department if you have any questions.

 Employers can refer essential workers for testing if they are self-isolating because either they or members of their household have coronavirus symptoms.

 They can do this by uploading the names and contact details of self-isolating essential workers to the secure employer referral portal.